Kingerthanu/CPP_GLSL_Mandelbrot_Pt2_TickFidelity/README.md

 fidelity.
 This program helped educate me on uniforms and GLSL optimizations.
 It also informed me on nuances with sin to give nuanced color patterns as well as helped me find good usages for previously shelved things like triangle_fan.
+Also try being aware we are using a constant tick incremental for our fidelity so over a long time we may see some overflow as I didn't implement checks for this it shouldn't overly stress runtime as we should gradually use less of our GPU the longer we zoom as we will lose more individual pixels.

 <img width="802" alt="image" src="https://github.com/Kingerthanu/CPP_GLSL_Mandelbrot_Pt2_TickFidelity/assets/76754592/3caa73f5-4712-4f1e-a48f-891cabed6b5e">